ipcamit/kim-nequip/docs/generic.md

 The `particle_contributing` vector is a 1D vector containing the information about whether the atom is contributing to the energy or not.
+For example, for the above system with two contributing atoms, the `particle_contributing` would be a vector [1, 1, 0, 0] of size 4, where the first two atoms are contributing and the next two atoms non-contributing.

 :::{danger}
 Please note that the `particle_contributing` vector is modeled as a boolean vector, i.e. 1 for